IntelliTect/Coalesce/docs/pages/loading-and-serialization/dtos.rst

 The CreateInstance method creates the DTO from the database object.
 Again you have the user and includes properties.
-However, this time you also ahve a collection of objects.
+However, this time you also have a collection of objects.
 The purpose of this object is to track what has already been serialized.
 This same interface is used for the automatically generated DTOs.
 This serves two purposes.